Jernique27/EE-322---Engineering-Design-VI/Class Takeaways.md

 * Use the morphological chart for the design alternatives

 ---
+### 11/25/2024
+Low-hanging Fruit:
+* When you have little motivation to do something, but it needs to be done, it might be helpful to start with those tasks that are easy to accomplish.
+* This is useful in your professional career as well.

+Useful resources going into Senior Design:
+* ECE Senior Design Site:

+---
 ### General Feedback
 Use "shall" for requirements and "should" for objectives
 Use hypertext rather than hyperlink